AmanXk/AI-Travel-Planning-System/README.md

 This project is licensed under the **MIT License**.

-Feel free to use, modify, and contribute
+Feel free to use, modify, and contribute.